 Communication between the STAs and the trusted third party, when applicable, is protected with a secure deterministic authenticated encryption function.

-When using a TTP, each STA shares a symmetric key (or keys) with the trusted third party that is (are) capable of being used with ERP; when not using a TTP, each STA has a means to trust the public key of the other STA.
+When using a TTP, each STA shares a symmetric key (or keys) with the trusted third party that is (are) capable of being used with ERP; When not using an online TTP, each STA shall have a device certificate that is issued by a Certificate Authority that is trusted by the other STA or shall have another means to verify the authenticity of the public key of the other STA.

 When PFS is used, a finite cyclic group is negotiated for which solving the discrete logarithm problem is computationally infeasible.
+This shall be an elliptic curve group.

 When PFS is used, both the STA and AP have at least one finite cyclic group from the dot11RSNAConfigDLCGroupTable in common.
+These common cyclic groups shall include the prime curve P-256 and the binary curve K-283 as specified by NIST [FIPS Pub 186-2].

+When not using an online TTP, both the STA and AP shall support ECDSA certificates defined over this P-256 curve and the SHA-256 hash function

 Implementations shall use AES-SIV (as defined in RFC 5297) in its deterministic authenticated encryption mode to perform secure deterministic authenticated encryption with FILS Authentication.